"The Social Media Big 6: Water Cooler, Working Lunch, or Dinner Party?"

 Or for flying kites wearing a cookie monster hat on Parliament Hill overlooking London on Christmas day.

-Claire Boyles is a Business Consultant and Professional Speaker, she specialises in providing coaching and training those transitioning from Employee to Entrepreneur.
+Claire Boyles, Business Consultant and Professional Speaker, she specialises in providing coaching and training those transitioning from Employee to Entrepreneur.